-Computer professionals and users are responsible for maintaining relationships and responsibilities towards customers, co-workers, employees, employers; making critical decisions that have significant consequences for many people and determining how to manage, select, or use computers in a professional Furthermore, these computer professionals should follow the ethical guidelines issued by the organizations.
-This course is aimed at educating the students and providing them with the necessary knowledge to face these challenges and overcome them with great responsibility while having a basic understanding of the legal aspects of Information Technology related conduct.
+Computer professionals and users are responsible for maintaining relationships and responsibilities towards customers, employees, co-workers, employers; making critical decisions that have significant consequences for many people and determining how to manage, select, or use computers in a professional Furthermore, these computer professionals should follow the ethical guidelines issued by the organizations.
+This course is aimed at educa ting the students and providing them with the necessary knowledge to face these challenges and overcome them with great responsibility while having a basic understanding of the legal aspects of Information Technology related conduct.